ShengGaoSG/Challenge-1-Loan_Analyzer/README.md

 # Loan Analyzer Application
 ---
-In this program, I will use loops and variables to automate the calculations for the loan portfolio summaries.

 **Part 1: Automate the Calculations**
 1. Use the len() function to calculate the total number of loans in the list.